Menu

 Condo Corporations

+Groups of condo units are required to be set up as condo corporations.
 The corporation is responsible for running the condominium.
-It is responsible for the upkeep of the common areas and taxes on the common areas.
+It maintains and pays taxes on the common areas.
 Owners must allow the corporation access to their unit if it is needed to repair or maintain a common area.
+In this case, the condo corporation must give the unit owner 24 hours’ notice.

 The condominium corporation is also responsible for insuring much of the condominium property.
 The corporation must have insurance that covers all the units and the common areas against things like damage caused by fire, wind or hail.
-However, owners need their own insurance for their contents, any improvements they make to their units, and personal liability.
-Owners can make a request in writing for a copy of the corporation’s insurance policy.
-That way, they can ensure that their individual condo package provides adequate coverage.
+However, owners need their own insurance for things specific to their units.
+Owners can ask for a copy of the corporation’s insurance policy.
+That way, they can ensure that their individual insurance package provides adequate coverage.

 Bare land condo corporations are not required to carry insurance if each unit is a stand-alone dwelling.
-In these types of condos owners typically buy a piece of property from a developer who has acquired land for condo development and build their own house on it.
+In these types of condos, owners typically buy property from a developer to build their own house.
+The only common property is often roads and utility lines outside the boundaries of each unit.
 You can look at the condo plan to determine if your condo is a bare land condo.

 Bylaws

-The corporation can make rules, called bylaws, about how the condominium will be run.
+The corporation can make rules, called bylaws, setting out how the condominium operates.
 Bylaws deal with the management of the condo, as well as the use of common areas and individual units.
-Bylaws set the amount of condo fees and the amount owners must contribute to the reserve fund.
-Owners can ask to see the bylaws.
+Owners are entitled to see the bylaws.

 • cause a nuisance or a hazard